Parallel ensembles#

 result_incPar.learner = "OnlineBagging(inc_par)"

-Incremental Sequential differs from Incremental Parallel because of the random sequences;
+Incremental Sequential differs from Incremental Parallel because of the random sequences.

 [10]: